sean-njela/demo_monitoring/README.md

   <h1>🔍 Monitoring & Observability Project</h1>

   <p>
     A hands-on DevOps project showcasing end-to-end monitoring, alerting, and observability for modern infrastructure and applications.
-This project demonstrates how to design, deploy, and manage a production-grade monitoring stack using tools like Prometheus, cAdvisor, cephFS, Grafana, Alertmanager integrated with CI/CD pipelines and cloud-native environments (Docker Swarm/Kubernetes).
+This project demonstrates how to design, deploy, and manage a production-grade monitoring stack using tools like Prometheus, cAdvisor, cephFS, Grafana, Alertmanager integrated with CI/CD pipelines and cloud-native environments (Docker Swarm).
   </p>

   <p>